 In locations that have a steep and narrow continental shelf, wave setup can be a substantial contributor to the total water level rise observed during a tropical cyclone.
 Wave setup is defined as the increase in mean water level due to momentum transfer to the water column by waves that are breaking or otherwise dissipating their energy.
-Through NOAA's Integrated Ocean Observing System (IOOS) Coastal and Ocean Modeling Testbed (COMT) the SLOSH model has been loosely coupled to the Simulating Waves Nearshore (SWAN) third-generation wave model, developed at Delft University of Technology (http://www.swan.tudelft.nl/), for storm surge modeling applications in island regions such as Puerto Rico.
+Through NOAA's Integrated Ocean Observing System (IOOS) Coastal and Ocean Modeling Testbed (COMT) the SLOSH model has been loosely coupled to the Simulating Waves Nearshore (SWAN) third-generation wave model, developed at Delft University of Technology (http://www.swan.tudelft.nl/), for storm surge modeling applications in island regions such as Puerto Rico, USVI, and Hawaii.
 In these locations, SLOSH+SWAN simulations were conducted to create MEOW and MOM products that account for the increase in the mean water level due to wave setup.

 An accurate digital elevation model (DEM) takes considerable time, resources, and expertise to develop and is required to compute inundation.
 Two datasets were used to create the DEM:

 To create this map for the US Gulf and East Coasts, the 3DEP and OCM DEMs were resampled to 1 arc-second (about 30 m) using a bilinear interpolation and mosaicked together to produce a seamless raster elevation dataset.
 The combined DEM was smoothed via a neighborhood circle approach with a radius of two grid cells using the focal statistics tool in Esri ArcGIS Platform.
 This minor level of smoothing provides a less noisy map that is easier to interpret, and ultimately a seamless DEM for storm surge inundation mapping.